webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Highest level of leadership.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Product owner_
   - Product Owner (Agile): Prioritizes and defines product backlog for development.
+  - They identify how to **improve a product** and are **accountable** for creating the most valuable product possible.
+  - A product owner tends to own a product for the entire product’s life cycle.
+  - Does **NOT** manage the team. **Proxy for the customer wants/needs**.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Scrum master_
   - Scrum Master (Agile): Facilitates agile ceremonies and removes roadblocks for the team.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Project manager (PM)_
-  - Project Manager (PM): Plans, executes, and controls the project to meet objectives.
+  - Project Manager (PM): Plans, executes, and **manages the project team** to meet objectives.
   - Lead Projects.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Program manager_
   - Program Manager: Oversees multiple related projects and ensures program-level goals are met.
   - Lead programs.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Product manager_
-  - Gathering and managing product requirements: The PM acts as the voice of the customer, capturing their needs and translating them into actionable requirements for the development team.
+  - Gathering and managing product requirements: The PM acts as the **voice of the customer, capturing their needs and translating them into actionable requirements** for the development team.
 They prioritize features and functionalities based on impact, feasibility, and market needs.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Testers/quality assurance (QA) specialists_
   - Testers/QA Specialists: Evaluate and report on software quality.
 - TEAM and RESOURCE MANAGEMENT::Roles and responsibilities::_Business analyst_